vi88i/rexe/README.md

 ## Features

-- Remotely solve algorithmic problems and execute C++ or python code in secure environment.
+- Remotely solve algorithmic problems and execute C++ or Python code in secure environment.
 - Test your code, set memory and time limit.
 - Save and share your work.